AlexaYuqinD/RL-FX-Trading/README.md

-# RL-FX-Trading
-Reinforcement Learning in FX Trading
+# Reinforcement Learning for FX trading